alt-glitch/computing-insecurities/content/posts/2024-wrapped.md

 built up a really amazing understanding of the engineering that needs to go in behind an "agent".

-once, i had to spend an entire day fixing our git history which i messed up while cleaning leaked secrets before our open source launch :P
+once, we had to spend an entire day fixing our git history which i messed up while cleaning leaked secrets before our open source launch :P

 later that week, were able to open-source and launch julep! was lucky to be able to be a part of the launch!